 - avoid people with infections.
-Check with your doctor immediately if you think you are getting an infection, or if you get a fever or chills, cough or hoarseness, lower back or side pain, or find it painful or difficult to urinate; - check with your doctor immediately if you notice any unusual bleeding or bruising, black stools, blood in urine or stools or pinpoint red spots on your skin; - be careful when using a regular toothbrush, dental floss or toothpick.
+Check with your doctor immediately if you think you are getting an infection, or if you get a fever or chills, cough or hoarseness, lower back or side pain, or find it painful or difficult to urinate; - check with your doctor immediately if you notice any unusual bleeding or bruising,

+- black stools, blood in urine or stools or pinpoint red spots on your skin; - be careful when using a regular toothbrush, dental floss or toothpick.
 Your doctor or nurse may recommend other ways to clean your teeth and gums.
-Check with your doctor before having any dental work done; - be careful not to cut yourself when you are using sharp objects such as a safety razor or nail cutters; - avoid contact sports or other situations where you may get bruised or injured
+Check with your doctor before having any dental work done; - be careful not to cut yourself when you are using sharp objects such as a safety razor or nail cutters; - avoid contact sports or other situations where you may get bruised or injured.

 Carboplatin and its breakdown products may be excreted in body fluids and waste, including blood, urine, faeces, vomitus and semen.
 In general, precautions to protect other people should be taken while you are receiving chemotherapy and for one week after the treatment period:

 - Flush the toilet twice to dispose of any body fluids and waste - Wear gloves to clean any spill of body fluid or waste.
 Use paper towels or old rags, a strong solution of non-bleaching detergent and large amounts of water to mop up the spill.
-Discard the towels or rags into a separate waste bag and dispose of fluids in the toilet. - Wash linen or clothing that is heavily contaminated by body

-- fluids or waste separately from other items.
+Discard the towels or rags into a separate waste bag and dispose of fluids in the toilet. - Wash linen or clothing that is heavily contaminated by body fluids or waste separately from other items.
 Use a strong solution of non-bleaching detergent and large amounts of water. - Place soiled disposable nappies and other pads in a plastic bag, seal and dispose into the garbage. - For sexual intercourse, use a barrier method such as a condom.
-Please remember that while a barrier method is needed for one week, contraception is required for 4 months for men and 7 months for women.

-While you are being given carboplatin, your doctor should order regular tests to check the number of blood cells in your blood.
+While you are being given carboplatin your doctor should order regular tests to check the number of blood cells in your blood.
 The results of these tests will be used to determine the amount of carboplatin you will be given for your next dose.